More People Than Ever Are Pooping On The Streets Of San Francisco

 In 2017, the city’s public works department unveiled a new “Painted Lady” line of portable bathrooms that look like Victorian homes, CNBC reported.
 Created by the Pit Stop program, the idea behind the bathrooms was to create an inviting place for people to take care of their business while also helping keep the streets clean.

 San Fransisco’s dirty streets stem primarily from its homeless population, which is another growing problem that the city is attempting to address.
-San Francisco ranks third in the nation in homelessness after New York City and lose Angeles.
+San Francisco ranks third in the nation in homelessness after New York City and Los Angeles.

 According to a report released by the Bay Area Council Economic Institute, the estimated cost to end homelessness in the city would be $12.7 billion, and that’s not counting the billions already used to serve the needy.